mattstyles/grunt-banner/README.md

 ### Notes

-`grunt-banner` simply adds the banner to the head or foot of the files that are specified by the array passed to `files.src`, it makes no attempt to see if a banner already exists and it is up to the user to ensure that the file should not already contain a banner.
+`grunt-banner` *adds* the banner to the head or foot of the files that are specified by the array passed to `files.src` unless ways to see if a banner already exists have been properly set up (```options.replace``` and/or ```position: 'replace'```).

+It is up to the user to ensure that either the file should not already contain a banner or that the configured locate-and-mark means (default locate-and-mark function, user-specified regex or user-specified callback function) are sufficient to ensure that no undesired code chunk replacements may occur.
 To this end it is recommended to use the [grunt-contrib-clean](https://github.com/gruntjs/grunt-contrib-clean) task and only add banners to built code.

 ## Contributing